naveenkarya/COEN-241-CloudComputing/hw3/README.md

 ```
 ## Task 2

-### Q1 Function call graph
+### Q1
-start_switch function is called initially when the topology is created with this remote controller.
+start_switch function is called initially when the topology is created with this remote controller. start_switch function creates Tutorial object for each switch.
-start_switch connects to a switch, and is invoked 7 times, because we have 7 switches in our topology.
-Similarly, the Tutorial object is created for each switch through the start_switch function.

 Packet is handled in function "_handle_PacketIn" which will invoke function "act_like_hub" ("act_like_switch" is commented by default).
-act_like_hub will invoke function resend_packet (with output port as OFPP_ALL, which sends it to all ports)
+act_like_hub will invoke function resend_packet (with output port as OFPP_ALL, which sends it to all ports except input)
 resend_packet will send the message using connection.send
 _handle_PacketIn -> act_like_hub -> resend_packet -> connection.send